CFA® Exam: Why Your Ethics Score Matters

 Shortly on level 2 ethics:

-- you are still tested on the same CFA Institute Code of Ethics and Standards of Professional Conduct you study during your level 1 prep (only GIPS are excluded),
+• You are tested on the same CFA Institute Code of Ethics and Standards of Professional Conduct you study during your level 1 prep (only GIPS are excluded).

-- item sets: the case description (vignette) is a bit longer than in the level 1 exam and for one case (vignette) – you’ll have 4 multiple choice questions instead of one (questions may ask about the professional conduct of more than one or two CFA charterholders or candidates),
+• Level 2 item sets: The case description (vignette) is a bit longer than in the level 1 exam and for one case (vignette) – you’ll have 4 multiple-choice questions instead of one (questions may ask about the professional conduct of more than one or two CFA charterholders or candidates).

 Ethics is really important, both in your CFA exam and at work.